Security Operations, Cybersecurity

 To gain the earliest and clearest line of sight into such cyber-physical threats, security operations on both the cyber and physical sides of the house should ensure they have access to real-time alerting tools and technology.
 Organizations, particularly those that have established modes of collaboration among all security teams, are then able to quickly respond to and effectively mitigate threats no matter the origin or type of impact.

 Real-time alerting solutions are key to detecting and responding to threats as soon as possible.
-Dataminr Pulse, for example, provides intelligence on cyber-physical risks as they happen.
+Dataminr Pulse for Cyber Risk, for example, surfaces cyber-physical risks and threats as soon as they arise and provides updates in real time and as they evolve.

 Businesses also need tools that enable them to assess their attack surface (e.g., network infrastructure), practice cyber hygiene and develop robust response playbooks.